Emergent dynamics in excitable flow systems: Numerical results on networks of arbitrary topology

+for $N=100$.
+We include expression \eqref{eq_ine_2} in figure \ref{fig_phase_diag_1d} with a continuous line, below which we expect to see oscillations.
+According to this, for $\alpha$ above the continuous line the depletion region ($V_i<1$) has to occupy a larger fraction of the nodes of the network, to be able to respect the $V_i>0$ condition.
+This does not allow the traveling wave to develop.
+This is in good agreement with figure \ref{fig_phase_diag_1d} (e) that shows a depletion region that occupies almost the complete network (note the subtle curvature of the pressure profile what implies $V_i<1$).

+The maximum fraction of the traveling wave occupied by the accumulation and depletion regions was estimated at $10\%$.
+However, note that a factor of $2$ increase or decrease in that fraction would still provide qualitatively good agreement with the simulation, as the region of the phase diagram that exhibits oscillations spans alsmost two decades.

-In Fig. 2 of \cite{PRL} we present a phase diagram exhibiting the region of oscillatory behavior in parameter space spanned by $\alpha$ and $\Pi$, when the pressure is controlled in two contact points.
-However, our work indicates that the emergence of complex dynamics in this model is a robust effect that persists after modifying different properties of the system.
+Additionally, our work indicates that the emergence of complex dynamics in this model is a robust effect that persists after modifying different properties of the system.
 To show this, we present in the supplementary materials phase diagrams for $1$D networks, with different shapes of $\Gamma_{NL}$ and $\Gamma_L$ and different distributions of linear edges.
 Self-sustained complex dynamics are found for a broad range of $\alpha$ and $\Pi$ values.
-Complex dynamics are also present in non-planar networks, see \cite{PRL}.
+Complex dynamics are also present in non-planar networks.
 To illustrate this, we include here a simulation carried out using a cubic lattice, also displaying self-sustained oscillations, see figure \ref{fig5}.
-A detailed analysis of the effect of the network topology over the properties of the oscillations is carried out in \cite{PRL}.